Interpersonal Effectiveness Skills

 Key elements of interpersonal effectiveness include:

 - Effective communication skills: The ability to clearly and respectfully express thoughts, feelings, and needs is fundamental.
-This includes active listening, articulating your points effectively, and understanding nonverbal cues like body language and eye contact.
+This includes active listening, articulating one's points effectively, and understanding nonverbal cues like body language and eye contact.

 - Conflict resolution: Effectively handling disagreements or conflicts constructively is vital to interpersonal effectiveness.
-This includes negotiation, compromise, and the ability to view situations from different perspectives.

 - Distress tolerance: This skill involves managing and tolerating emotional distress in challenging interpersonal situations without reacting impulsively.
 It's crucial for maintaining composure and effectiveness in difficult conversations.

-How to improve Interpersonal Effectiveness Skills
+How to improve Interpersonal Effectiveness DBT Skills

 Develop effective communication skills